videoalchemy/JugglingMolecules/README.md

 3. Particles with SpiroLight
 	- Autonomous Vehicles AVOID OR PURSUE SpiroLight (Omicron Control)
 	- When emerging from and avoiding spiroLight, particles steer toward Dancer
 	- When emerging from and avoiding dancer, particles steer toward Spirolight.
-When within range of outter most arm, particles accelerate like additive flashes of light and disappear inside spirolight.
+When within range of outer most arm, particles accelerate like additive flashes of light and disappear inside spirolight.
 Born again from Dancer's movement (optical flow)
 4. OmiCron with SpiroLight
 5. OmiCron with Particles